 The main elements of the third energy market package are concerned with unbundling (reducing vertical integration), strengthening independent regulation of energy markets and developing cross-border infrastructure and security of electricity supply.

 The third energy market package also provides the legal authority to adopt supplementary provisions, network codes and binding guidelines.
-The EU is currently developing supplementary legislation, in the first instance concerning connection and system operation and market design.
-The figure below provides an overview of electricity network codes and guidelines.
+The EU has adopted 8 network codes and guidelines, in the first instance concerning connection and system operation and market design.
+The figure below provides an overview of electricity network codes and guidelines

 Power supplied to the grid follows the laws of physics and flows down the path of least resistance.
 It is not possible to separate different power deliveries from each other.
 A consumer who switches on the power has no way of knowing who produced the electricity or how far it has been transported through the grid.
 The grid companies keep account of how much power each producer delivers and how much each end user consumes, and this forms the basis for settlement.
 Producers are paid for the volume of power they deliver, and end users pay for their consumption.